jp5k/CodingNotes/MarkDownNotes.md

 underline
 ---------

-`back ticks for code` to show code
+`back ticks for code` to show code snippet